7.15 Universal Asynchronous Receiver Transmitter (UART)

 - Only UART3 supports IrDA

-For more information, see the UART section of the Device TRM.
+For more information, see UART/IrDA/CIR section in the device TRM.